starcorelabs/starcorelabs.github.io/README.md

-#Starcore Labs LLC
+# Starcore Labs LLC

+### Created by Michael Douglas

+### Last updated 2015-11-04 @ 02:01 PM

-This is my freelance developer page created in bootstrap.
+* This is my portfolio site for my creative content.
-Served by Github Pages.
+* Hosted on Github Pages.